luxonis/depthai-python/docs/source/tutorials/pretrained_openvino.rst

   python3 depthai_demo.py -dd

-This will then run the a typical demo MobileNetv1 SSD object detector trained on the `PASCAL 2007 VOC <http://host.robots.ox.ac.uk/pascal/VOC/voc2007/>`__ classes, which are:
+This will then run the a typical demo MobileNetv2 SSD object detector trained on the `PASCAL 2007 VOC <http://host.robots.ox.ac.uk/pascal/VOC/voc2007/>`__ classes, which are:

 - Person: person
 - Animal: bird, cat, cow, dog, horse, sheep
-- Vehicle: aeroplane, bicycle, boat, bus, car, motorbike, train
+- Vehicle: airplane, bicycle, boat, bus, car, motorbike, train
-- Indoor: bottle, chair, dining table, potted plant, sofa, tv/monitor
+- Indoor: bottle, chair, dining table, potted plant, sofa, TV/monitor

 I ran this on my iMac (OS X setup :ref:`here <macOS (Mac OS X)>`) with a `microAI <https://shop.luxonis.com/products/bw1093>`__ sitting on my desk pointing upwards randomly - and it makes out the corner of my iMac (which is barely visible) and correctly identifies it as `tv/monitor`: